 When the pharmacist fills your prescriptions, the pharmacy charges you for the cost of the drug and a dispensing fee.
 This fee varies by pharmacy and is a charge for filling the prescription.
 In Canada, dispensing fees can range anywhere from $4 to $16 for each prescription you fill.
-This fee represents up to one third of the average prescription cost.1

-For example, if you are prescribed the same drug on an ongoing basis and have your prescription filled once a month, over the course of a one-year period, you would have paid 12 dispensing fees.
+If you are prescribed the same drug on an ongoing basis and have your prescription filled once a month, over the course of a one-year period, you would have paid 12 dispensing fees.
 This amount adds up over time.

-If you’re trying a prescription medication for the first time for the treatment of an ongoing medical condition, it’s wise to wait before requesting more than a one-month supply of the drug.
+If you’re trying a prescription drug for the first time for the treatment of an ongoing medical condition, it’s wise to wait before requesting more than a one-month supply of the drug.
 It’s important to get a sense for a drug’s effectiveness and your reaction to a new drug before having a three-month supply dispensed.

 Questions?
 We are here to help.
 For more information on your drug coverage and drug dispensing fee maximums, check your benefits booklet.
 You can also contact OTIP Benefits Services at 1-866-783-6847 or send us an online note.